pldg/scroll-interactions/README.md

 ## How it works

-`observe()` works as callback handler of [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), it fires on page load for all elements, then it fires only when element enter or exit the trigger line.
+The `observe()` method works as callback handler of [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), it fires one time on first page load, then it fires only when a target element enter or exit the trigger line.

-If `progress===true` and an element intersect the trigger, a scroll event listener is added to keep track of `progress`, when the element leave the trigger the event listener is removed.
-It make use of [passive](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#Improving_scrolling_performance_with_passive_listeners) to improve performance.
+If `progress: true` and a target element intersect the trigger line, a scroll event listener is added to keep track of `progress`, when the element leave the trigger line the event listener is removed (it make use of [passive](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#Improving_scrolling_performance_with_passive_listeners) to improve performance).

-When you use `unobserve` option, scrollzzz will cache all targets that has been unobserved, if scrollzzz is re-initialize it'll not observe them again (see [*docs/unobserve*](docs/unobserve/index.html) example), you can also empty the cache if needed (read [API](api.md) for reference).
+When you use `unobserve` option, all targets that has been unobserved will be cached, if scroll-interactions is re-initialize it'll not observe them again (see [*docs/unobserve*](docs/unobserve/index.html) example), you can also empty the cache if needed (read [API](api.md) for reference).

 ## Browsers support

-Tested in IE11 and in the latest version of Chrome, Firefox, Edge, Safari.
-For older browser make sure to add the official IntersectionObserver [polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill) just before scrollzzz.
+It works with all [browser that support IntersectionObserver](https://caniuse.com/?search=IntersectionObserver).
+For older browser make sure to add the official [IntersectionObserver polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill) before creating a `scroll_interactions` instance.

 ## Notes

 It works even if the browser is zoomed.

+At the moment support only vertical scrolling.

 Inspired by [scrollama](https://github.com/russellgoldenberg/scrollama/).